penrodlol/penrodlol/README.md

 [Blog & Projects](https://christianpenrod.com) | [Twitter](https://twitter.com/penrodlol)

 I have an unhealthy obsession with web development and the seemingly never-ending list of new technologies it offers.
-While my primary expertise revolves around <font color="red">Angular</font>, I still try to remain diverse in the ecosystem.
+While my primary expertise revolves around <span style='color:#725380 !important'>Angular</span>, I still try to remain diverse in the ecosystem.
 Unreated to web development, I also enjoy building custom mechanical keyboards as a hobby.

 <br>
 <div>